JuliaGraphics/Luxor.jl/docs/src/animation.md

     sun24demo = Movie(400, 400, "sun24", 0:23)

-The `backgroundfunction()` draws a background that's used for all frames:
+The `backgroundfunction()` draws a background that's used for all frames (animated GIFs like constant backgrounds):

     function backgroundfunction(scene::Scene, framenumber)
         background("black")